 As the oldest private research university in California, the University of Southern California is home to nearly 50,000 students studying in a variety of programs at the undergraduate and professional levels.
 From business to film, law to engineering, this school truly offers it all.

-The Master of Science in economics at the University of Southern California is a unique program that can be completed in just one to two years.
-You’ll gain core knowledge of economic theory while also advancing your knowledge in specialization tracks such as behavioral economics, health economics, economic policy and development, economics consulting, big data economics, and financial economics.
+The Master of Science in economics at the University of Southern California is a unique STEM designated degree program that can be completed in just one to two years.
+You’ll gain core knowledge of economic theory while also advancing your knowledge in specialization tracks such as:

 Regardless of the specialization you pursue, all are STEM-designated.
-You will be able to pursue employment in the private, nonprofit, and public sector following graduation—and research assistant positions are available for students who qualify, too.
+The economics program will prepare students to work in the public, nonprofit, and private sector following graduation—and research assistant positions are available for students who qualify, too.

-Your courses will vary depending on the track you select, but in most cases, you’ll be able to take rewarding classes like Neurofinance, Behavioral Theories of Decision-Making, and Experimental Economics.
+Your courses will vary depending on the track you select, but in most cases, you’ll be able to take rewarding classes like:

 Iowa State University